lino-framework/welfare/docs/specs/polls.rst

  **temps-plein** ****[3/4]**** **1/2** **quelques heures par semaine** (**Remarque**) 3/4

+Here is the same data when opened it its own window (i.e. not using the summary):

 >>> rt.login('alicia').show(polls.AnswersByResponse, obj, nosummary=True)
 =========================================================== ======================================================================= =============
  Question                                                    Ma réponse                                                              Ma remarque